projectcontour/gimbal/docs/discoverer/kubernetes/README.md

 ### Data flow

-Data flows from the remote cluster into the Contour cluster.
+Data flows from the remote cluster into the Gimbal cluster.
 The steps on how they replicate are as follows:

 1. Connection is made to remote cluster and all services and corresponding endpoints are retrieved from the cluster
-2. Those objects are then synchronized to the Contour cluster in the same namespace as the remote cluster.
-For example, if a service named `testsvc01` exists in the namespace `team1` then the same service will be written to the Contour cluster in the `team1` namespace.
+2. Those objects are then synchronized to the Gimbal cluster in the same namespace as the remote cluster.
+For example, if a service named `testsvc01` exists in the namespace `team1` then the same service will be written to the Gimbal cluster in the `team1` namespace.
 Labels will also be added during the synchronization (See the [labels](#labels) section for more details).
 3. Once the initial list of objects is synchronized, any further updates will happen automatically when a service or endpoint is `created`, `updated`, or `deleted`.

 ### Labels